NEW! LEGO Spike Prime Robotics System (ages 9 & up)

 It is recommended, but not required, that campers have previous robotics experience.

 Experimental Design & Programming: LEGO Spike Prime & Mindstorms Inventor

 Problem-solving activities focusing on STEM learning using real-life robotics.
 Each project will begin with a design brief that students will work in small groups to complete, present, and share.
 They will get an in-depth exploration of the parts, building techniques, LEGO engineering, motors, gearing, some programming & sensors, and more.
 Using the design process they will be challenged to create robots that walk, drive, slither, race, create art or work in sync with other robots.
+They'll have opportunities to combine LEGO pneumatics and alternative energy systems into their designs.
 For beginner, intermediate, and advanced.